madeintandem/tabs/README.md

 function.
 However, please review the docs for more information if you encounter issues when upgrading.

+### Breaking Changes in v0.8.2

+In version 0.8.2 and higher the storage keys for value metrics have been changed.
+Originally the various pieces (avg, sum, count, etc) were stored in a JSON serialized string in a single key.
+The intent was that this would comprise a poor-mans transaction of sorts.
+The downside however was a major hit on performance when doing a lot of writes or reading stats for a large date range.
+In v0.8.2 these component values are stored in a real Redis hash and updated atomically when a value is recorded.
+In future versions this will be changed to use a MULTI statement to simulate a transaction.
+Value data that was recorded prior to v0.8.2 will not be accessible in this or future versions so please continue to use v0.8.1 or lower if that is an issue.

 ## Contributing

 1. Fork it